mahmudhmh/mahmudhmh/README.md

 - 🌱 Right Now i'm learning Machine Learning and Ruby on Rails

-- 👨‍💻 All of my projects are available at [Github Repositories](https://github.com/mahmudhmh?tab=repositories)
+- 👨‍💻 All of my projects are available at [Repositories](https://github.com/mahmudhmh?tab=repositories)

 - 📫 You can reach me at **Mahmudhmh.business@gmail.com**